Medical emergencies are those in which there is an imminent threat of loss of life.

 - Coughing

-- Often produces a gag type response that give the appearance that there is something lodged in the throat.
+- Often produces a gag-type response that gives the appearance that there is something lodged in the throat.
 This is seldom the case.

 - Seizures

-- With the exception of seizures that occur more than once within a 3 hour period, possible seizure events can usually wait to be evaluated the next available business day.
+- With the exception of seizures that occur more than once within 3 hours, possible seizure events can usually wait to be evaluated until the next available business day.

 - Acute vomiting/diarrhea

-- While seldom a pleasant event, sudden onset of vomiting/diarrhea should be evaluated the next available business day
+- While seldom a pleasant event, the sudden onset of vomiting/diarrhea should be evaluated on the next available business day